sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 ## The Optimization Journey

 Both our previous approaches have O(n²) time complexity.
 The key issue is that we're doing repeated scans:
-- In the brute force, we scan all pairs.
+- In the Repeated Full Scan (Brute Force), we scan all pairs.
 - In the DP approach, for each position i, we scan all positions from 0 to i-1.

 Can we avoid these repeated scans?
 Let's think about the problem differently.